Ultimo Student Accommodation

 However in early 2014, Urbanest’s original pods supplier went into receivership.
 This substantially hindered the progress of multiple ongoing projects, including their development in Ultimo, Sydney.

-Needing a reliable modular bathroom construction company to step in on short notice and prevent further delays, Urbanest turned to Interpod Offsite knowing its reputation for highly systemised processes, from tender and planning, to production and installation.
+Needing a reliable modular bathroom construction company to step in on short notice and prevent further delays, Urbanest turned to Interpod knowing its reputation for highly systemised processes, from tender and planning, to production and installation.

 Quickly picking up the project, Interpod was able to fulfil the project’s requirements and keep the Ultimo project moving forward with minimal down time.

 “Traditionally you’d have a little bit to do with the pod supplier in terms of coordinating your methodology and construction and how you install the pods,” says John Chase from Icon Co, the builders of the Ultimo project, “but I thought Interpod were great, giving us better advice on installation procedures even though they only came in a quarter of the way through.”

 “[Using the pods] made it a lot easier for us as builders and foremen to manage and lump that into one system rather than coordinating multiple trades.
 It also minimised the amount of material that we had to coordinate onsite because all the bathrooms were already fit out.”.

 Partway through the project, Urbanest’s existing supply of modular bathroom pods was cut off, and it had to turn to a reliable company that could pick up the project and ensure speedy production, delivery and installation with a very short lead time.

 Interpod was able to supply 75 bathrooms a week to Urbanest for its projects across three different locations in New South Wales and Victoria.
 The pods were supplied to the developer, which gave Urbanest greater controls to minimise delays in the construction programme.